 In remaking Here Comes Mr Jordan, Heaven Can Wait updated but essentially told the same story.
 On the other hand, Down to Earth only uses the shell of the story and instead reinvents itself as a racial body exchange comedy.
 In fact, Down to Earth seems less like a remake of Heaven Can Wait than it does a remake of the race exchange comedy Watermelon Man (1970).
 (In this respect, Down to Earth is not unlike The Preacher’s Wife (1996), another recent remake of a 1940s eschatological light fantasy film, which redid the old story with a principally Black cast – in both cases, the film adds social commentary concerning itself with the plight of Black neighbourhoods under threat).
 More noticeable is Down to Earth‘s turning Heaven Can Wait from a light feelgood fantasy into a vehicle for Black comedian Chris Rock.

 Down to Earth is directed by brothers Chris and Paul Weitz – both co-wrote and Paul directed the teen hit American Pie (1999) and both co-wrote Antz (1998) and The Nutty Professor II: The Klumps (2000).
-Together, the Weitzs made About a Boy (2002) and Chris later went onto make some mainstream success with The Golden Compass (2007) and New Moon/Twilight Saga: New Moon (2009), as well as the scripts for Cinderella (2015), Rogue One (2016) and The Mountain Between Us (2017), while Paul entered the genre with Cirque du Freak: The Vampire’s Assistant (2009) and has made assorted other films, mostly comedies.
+Together, the Weitzs made About a Boy (2002) and Chris later went onto make some mainstream success with The Golden Compass (2007) and New Moon/Twilight Saga: New Moon (2009), as well as the scripts for Cinderella (2015), Rogue One (2016), The Mountain Between Us (2017) and Pinocchio (2022), while Paul entered the genre with Cirque du Freak: The Vampire’s Assistant (2009) and has made assorted other films, mostly comedies.

 To the Weitz Brothers’ credit, where one expected Down to Earth to head straight for sub-Farrelly Brothers gross-out humour, it remains relatively restrained.
 Although, Chris Rock’s stand-up routine does seem at odds with a film trying to make a serious big statement where the message about corporate ruthlessness and community gentrification is all co-opted as part of Rock’s stand-up material.